-You can configure MetaFrame Presentation Server to use either the Transport Layer Security (TLS) protocol 1.0 or the Secure Sockets Layer (SSL) protocol 3.0.
+You can configure Citrix Presentation Server to use either the Transport Layer Security (TLS) protocol 1.0 or the Secure Sockets Layer (SSL) protocol 3.0.
 In sample deployment A, the components are configured for TLS.
+For details about configuring TLS, see the:

-- Citrix MetaFrame Presentation Server Administrator's Guide and the online application help for the SSL Relay Configuration tool.
-When using the SSL Relay Configuration tool, ensure that TLS is selected at the Connection tab. - Client for 32-bit Windows Administrator's Guide, Version 8.x.
+- Citrix Presentation Server Administrator's Guide and the online application help for the SSL Relay Configuration tool.
+When using the SSL Relay Configuration tool, ensure that TLS is selected at the Connection tab. - Client for Windows Administrator's Guide

-In sample deployment A, you configure MetaFrame Presentation Server to use government-approved cryptography to protect "sensitive but unclassified" data.
-The government ciphersuite is:
+In sample deployment A, you configure Citrix Presentation Server to use government-approved cryptography to protect "sensitive but unclassified" data.
+One government ciphersuite is: